nkorsakov-tw/qa.md/test-plan.md

 - Click on the table, verify that you are able to change the settings (Table number, Seats count, Shape, Height, Width, Rotation angle, 'Don't show seats').
 - Change the size of the table.
 - Try to duplicate the tables.
+- Click on the 'Undo' button.
+- Verify that you are able to spin the table.
+- Verify the restore button.
+- Ensure that all other buttons here work.
+- Click 'Cancel' to test that you can refuse changes.
+- Make changes again and click 'Save' to ensure that modifications will be preserved.
+- Switch between different spaces.
+- If you have unsaved changes you should be prompted "Do you really want..?".
+Check that the notification appears.
+- Try to delete the existing space.
+- Open POS, verify that newly created space is available and compare it with the Table plan that you've modified in the Back Office.

+### Payment methods

+- Click 'Add new payment method'.
+- Check that not occupied by other payment methods numbers are available.
+- Choose different payment kinds and check that all provided scrollbars are appropriate.
+- Try to modify an existing payment method.
+- Try to delete an existing payment method.
+- Try to duplicate an existing payment method.
+- Try to search the specific payment method by using the line 'What are you looking for?'.

+### VAT levels

+- Verify the presence of the default VAT levels.
+- Click 'Add new VAT'.
+- Check that not occupied by other VAT levels letters are available.
+- Try to set the VAT value more than 100%.
+The system must prevent this action.
+- Try to modify an existing VAT level.
+- Try to delete VAT level.
+- Try to duplicate VAT level.

+### Equipment

+#### Add a Printer
+- Set up different purposes for the printer.
+- Configure various types of order tickets.
+- Provide the printer's technical specifications.
+- Save these changes.
+- Modify the settings as needed.
+- Test by ticking the 'Null Printer' checkbox.
+Will it work?

+#### Add a Terminal
+- Provide a name for the terminal.
+- Add a POIID.

+#### Add a Tablet

+- Attempt to connect the device in two modes: 'Direct Sales' and 'Table Overview'.
+   + **Direct Sales**: Verify that all spaces are listed in the scroll bar; confirm that all bill printers appear in the scroll bar.
+   + **Table Overview**: Confirm that all bill printers are visible in the scroll bar.
+- Validate the data and ensure the correctness of the bill printers.
+- Open the application on the tablet.
+Compare the layout with the information set in the Back Office, such as the placement of tables and decor elements configured in the Table Plan editor.
+Check for consistency between the settings configured in the Back Office and how they are displayed in the POS.

+### Article messages

+- Click 'Add new message'.
+- Try to leave the text field blank.
+The system must prevent this action.
+- Try to modify an existing article message.
+- Try to delete an existing article message.
+- Try to duplicate an existing article message.
+- Open POS, verify that newly created article message is appeared.
+- Use the appeared article message in the POS.
+Any problems?

+### Discounts

+- Click 'Add new discount'.
+- Change value types and ensure that it correctly influences on the discount value.
+- Select a discount type and then verify that in the POS this discount can be correctly applied.
+- Choose the excluded period and then verify that the discount is available exactly in this timeframe.
+- Apply this discount to specific departments, courses, or groups and then verify that this discount is available exactly in the case of the corresponding articles.
+- Try different options with reasons:
+    + Try a 'Fixed text' type, enter it, and then verify that the discount will be applied with this reason.
+    + Try the 'Ask reason' type, choose one of the created reasons and then verify that the discount will be applied with this reason.
+- Try to delete an existing discount.
+    + Try to click undo to enhance that reverse function is also available.
+- Try to modify an existing discount.
+- Try to duplicate an existing discount.
+- Check the values.
+- Try to search a specific discount on this page.
+- Open POS, verify that the discount is available and all conditions of the discount are considered.

+### Periods

+- Click 'Add new period'.
+- Create periods of various types (Weekly values, One-time use values, Annual values, Daily values)

 ### POS Action sets

 - Navigate to POS Actions sets.
 - Modify the actual Action sets (add, remove, replace etc.)
 - Check the sequence and correctness of Action sets in the POS.

 ### Restaurant settings